 This is probably the least favorable option, but you can make direct payments to the subcontractors and suppliers and deduct those payments from the general contractor's amount.
 The difficulty with this option is that you can end up looking like the employer to the subcontractor or supplier, which would make you responsible for doing things such as withholding income for taxes and Social Security.
 To avoid ambiguity, it's recommended that you try the first two options before even considering this.

 It goes without saying that you should keep all the receipts and paperwork you receive from the contractor, subcontractor or supplier, especially notices from subcontractors or suppliers of services or goods rendered.
 It may also be helpful as the project is finishing up to follow up on those notices to determine whether the subcontractors and suppliers have been paid.
 If they haven't, you can request waivers from them when you next meet with the general contractor.

 Liens on your property can prevent you from getting a loan or selling your property.
-If you have a mechanic's lien on your property, or are about to have repairs done, you'll benefit from professional advice.
-Contact a local attorney for a free initial case assessment to discuss how they can keep your property unencumbered.
+If you have a mechanic's lien on your property, or are about to have repairs done, you may benefit from professional advice.
+A local real estate and construction law attorney will be able to ease your concerns and protect your interests.